alexcomu/hadoop-mapreduce/README.md

 Check -> https://github.com/alexcomu/big-data-basics to read a simple introduction on MapReduce and Hadoop.

-## Example
+## Basic MapReduce - Example

+Check the example under the folder: src/01-understanding-mapreduce/...

 ### 01_rating_counter.py

-Count occurences of rating value from movie DB.
+Count occurrences of rating value from movie DB.

 ### 02_avarage_friends.py